Bubu02/Hands_On_Machine_Learning_with_Scikit_Learn_Keras_and_TensorFlow/README.md

 "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow" is a comprehensive guide for beginners looking to understand the core concepts of machine learning, deep learning, and artificial intelligence.
 The book provides practical examples and hands-on exercises to help grasp the theories and methods of machine learning.

+## Note

+Due to the limitations of my current device, some of the larger exercises could not be completed and are therefore missing from this repository.
+I apologize for any inconvenience this may cause and appreciate your understanding.

 ## Repository Structure

 The repository is organized chapter-wise, each containing the corresponding coding exercises and tasks from the book.